-Mechanical and Aerospace Engineering students at Mizzou have the unique opportunity to enhance their research experience via Undergraduate Research, where the students work on independent projects under the supervision of the world-class faculty.
+Mechanical and Aerospace Engineering (MAE) students at Mizzou have the unique opportunity to participate in Undergraduate Research, where the students work on independent projects under the supervision of the world-class MAE faculty.
 They will also be exposed to the professional responsibilities of engineers, including ethics and the societal impacts of engineering decisions.

-Mechanical and Aerospace engineering students are prepared for the growing industry by talented and dedicated faculty focused on cutting-edge research and teaching.
-Freshmen and sophomores focus on general education and engineering fundamentals.
-Junior year students concentrate on courses in mechanical engineering topics, including bioengineering, system design, materials, manufacturing and energy systems controls.
-Senior year consists primarily of electives, allowing the students to develop an individual study program.
-The senior experience culminates with the capstone design project, a real-life design project completed jointly with practicing engineers from industry and government organizations.
+Freshmen and sophomore MAE students focus on general education, mathematics, science and engineering fundamentals.
+Junior-year students concentrate on courses in mechanical engineering topics, including manufacturing, machine design, dynamic systems, fluid mechanics and heat transfer.
+The year year consists primarily of laboratory courses and MAE electives; the latter allows students to focus on the technical areas of their interest.
+The senior experience culminates with the capstone design project, a real-life design project completed jointly with an MAE faculty mentor and practicing engineers from industry.

 - Engineering Ethics (PDF)